agarwalsarthak121/web_crawlers/README.md

 >> Download a particular episode of an anime or check for the release of a new episode and download it automatically as soon as it is released

-imdb_folders.py

->> Manages your movies in folders as per imdb ratings.
-Your movie must be in the format 'movie_name.mp4/mkv/avi/flv'

 imdb.py

 >> Get imdb ratings and summary of any movie in terminal